 This attractive square sandbox has interlocking pieces that make it easy to assemble, and it comes with both an umbrella (which can be set up in any corner) as well as a vinyl cover that will keep animals from making themselves at home.
 It's made of cedar, which is naturally resistant to weather damage.
 Note that the sandbox doesn't have a bottom, so you should be prepared to add a layer of landscape fabric below it, to keep weeds and insects from interrupting your kids' playtime.

 The edges of the sandbox are broad and flat, so little ones can sit comfortably as they play.
 Assembly is required, and you'll get all the hardware you need, including metal brackets to protect the corners and stakes to help stabilize the sandbox.
-The sandbox measures about 46 x 46 inches, so kids will have plenty of space to spread out.
-To fill it, you'll need about 500 pounds of sand.

 Best Budget: Homeware Red Hemlock Sandbox with Canopy